LEAP™ consists of three pillars:

 II.
 FORMAL TRAINING

-LEAP™ participants will learn primarily from videos on a variety of topics.
-These weekly videos will target areas the participants are interested in or need help with, and will feature experts in their respective professional fields.
-Participants will also be given readings associated with each video and asked to engage group discussions with their team (LEAP™ Pod).
+LEAP™ participants will learn through a combination of: on-site expert talks, curated multi-media (videos, webinars and podcasts) on a variety of topics.
+The supplemental online training tools will target areas the participants are interested in or need help with, and will feature experts in their respective professional fields.
+Participants will be invited to engage in group discussions with their team (LEAP™ Pod) in person and /or through collaboration platforms .
 There will be several opportunities to meet with speakers at some point in the program.

 Participants will also have professional headshots taken as part of the program.

 LEAP in the Community